jchai002/choir-justice-supplies/fr/en/porting-in-your-phone-numbers.markdown

 ## How much does porting cost?

-Phone number porting is complimentary for all regular US and Canada phone numbers, and for any applicable toll-free numbers.
+Phone number porting is complimentary for all regular phone numbers.
 Once your number or numbers have been ported to your account, they can be assigned to a user.
 The first phone number that is assigned to each user is complimentary.
-Additional phone numbers will be billed at the standard rate of $9.95/month for US users, or CAD $14.95/month for Canadian users, for each number.
+Additional phone numbers will be billed at the standard rate of 9.95 €/month (VAT included) for each number.

 ## How long does porting take?